Lead Management 101

 I mentioned tracking your ROI earlier on in this post.
 I’d like to explore a couple of options for you that will help.

-Secondly there are some clever tools in the Campaigns module that might be interesting.
-In a nutshell – you can add CRM Leads to a marketing Campaign, and track the results in one place.
+Secondly, there are some clever tools in the Campaigns module that might be interesting.
+In a nutshell – you can add CRM Leads to a Campaign, and track the results in one place.
 You can add the cumulative value of Opportunities to a Campaign, and compare it with the costs which can also be added to the Campaign.
 That gives you the figures right where you need them.

 What if I don’t need Leads at all?

 Some industries have millions of potential leads out there, whilst others might only have a handful.
-Imagine you are a manufacturer operating in a very niche industry where you are already on first names terms with your possible stakeholders.
+Imagine you are a manufacturer operating in a very niche industry where you are already on first-name terms with your possible stakeholders.
 In the first scenario, it absolutely makes sense to store that information in the Leads module itself, to keep your Companies and Contact databases clean.
 But for those smaller industries, you could store everything in Companies and Contacts, using the “Type” field to differentiate between the different stakeholder groups you interact with.
 If using a feature will benefit your company then you should definitely do so.
 It is always in your best interests to streamline your CRM, to make it as user-friendly as possible.

 Conclusion